-When this other vegetation drops its leaves, especially in autumn, this can very quickly lead to moss problems and other lawn diseases, due to the combination of dampness and low temperatures.
+When this other vegetation drops its leaves, especially in autumn, this can quickly lead to moss problems and other lawn diseases, due to the combination of dampness and low temperatures.

-We recommend gardeners keep a very close eye on lawn debris in the autumn in particular, and clear away fallen leaves at least twice a week if possible.
+We recommend gardeners keep a close eye on lawn debris in the autumn in particular, and clear away fallen leaves at least twice a week if possible.
 As winter sets in, it's also crucial to keep clearing up the debris, but at the same time you also want to avoid walking on your lawn when it's frosty, to avoid damaging it.

 5. Top Dressing with Fertiliser